richardmukechiwa/SQL_Project/README.md

 ![SQLEIGHT](https://github.com/richardmukechiwa/SQL_Project/assets/131812176/20211f80-1044-4f12-8ee6-a993c64cffc7)

 ##### Is there a correlation between the company's response type and the presence of monetary relief in closed cases?

+There is a strong correlation between the company's response type and the presence of monetary relief.
+The analysis shows that whenever the company is not providing public response a monetary relief is being proposed.

 ```sql